Alpine salamander: Home range and territoriality

 They thrive in forest environments that have silver fir and beech trees.
 Coniferous forests that have high proportions of Norway spruce and European larch trees also provide adequate habitats, even though the salamanders live on the ground floor.
 Because alpine salamanders are completely terrestrial, they have on-land territories that they tend to return to throughout the day and for refuge.
 They often return to the same sites for much of their lives.
-Any time that they leave their sites, they expose themselves to predation and also to the chance of losing their site.
+Whenever they leave their sites, they expose themselves to predation and also to the chance of losing their site.
 Alpine salamanders are ectothermic, so losing a refuge or shelter could leave them exposed to the elements and be extremely costly, if not fatal, due their lack of an internal thermoregulation mechanism.

-This high dependency on a quality nest site supports the theory that many terrestrial salamanders, including S. atra, engage in territorial behaviors.
+This high dependency on a quality nest site supports the theory that many terrestrial salamanders, including S. atra, engage in territorial behaviour.
 Capture-recapture methods suggest that the species is very stationary; 12 m was the maximum observed distance traveled by one individual during the summer season.
 About 120 individuals per hectare were counted in most suitable areas with over 2000 individuals per hectare also observed, suggesting that this rather cryptic species is quite abundant.

-Territorial behavior
+Territorial behaviour

-They employ scent-marking techniques for territorial behaviors, and to mark their territories using fecal pellets so they can identify their own shelters.
+They employ scent-marking techniques for territorial behaviour, and to mark their territories using faecal pellets so they can identify their own shelters.
 Scent-marking is an intra-species communication, where chemical signals convey specific messages to other S. atra individuals.
-Alpine salamanders can determine if a found fecal pellet has been left by a member of their same sex and/or species.
+Alpine salamanders can determine if a faecal pellet they find has been left by a member of their same sex and/or species.
 Thus, this technique serves a double purpose to warn other salamanders that that particular location has already been claimed.

 Females are more likely to return to their home site, while males are more emboldened to enter another male's territory.
-Their fecal pellets allow them to both participate in homing behavior, or returning to their own site, and territoriality, and determine intruders on their territory or invade the spaces of others.
+Their faecal pellets allow them to both participate in homing behaviour, or returning to their own site, and territoriality, and determine intruders on their territory or invade the spaces of others.